filippoferraris/tasmart_api/README.md

 ## Prerequisites - before starting!

 ### About IMI
-Before playing around with the script, make sure you actually understand what is a IMI TA-Smart Valve!
-Ask colleagues of OPS about it, and learn from the documentation, because there are several data that can be collected.
+**Before playing around with the script, make sure you actually understand what is a IMI TA-Smart Valve!** Ask colleagues of OPS about it, and learn from the documentation and IMI website, because there are several data that can be collected.

+(It is suggested to go to see one live at Lingotto in Torino)

 Also, be aware that IMI is "learning how to do APIs as well...", and this means they openly admitted this is the first time they created APIs and documentation about them...
 If you have questions, their R&D team is available on Slack and Filippo Ferraris can help to do the introductions to the right people.